colm-connaughton/le-docs-tmp/README.md

    Performs all the calculations for the asset pairs specified in the config file.
    Asset time series are read from the folder `data/4-load/` and results of analyses for different pairs are written to the folder `data/5-analysis/`.
+This pipeline stage has a number of sub-stages that can be turned on and off:
+     1. Calculate final equity values for a grid of different leverage values.
+     2. Fit parameters of the leverage parabola to these equity values.
+     3. Calculate how optimal leverage value changes as data window grows.
+     4. Calculate standard deviation of optimal leverage value as a function of data window length.
+     5. Calculate time series of "local" optimal leverage for fixed-length data windows of different duration.

 * `plots.py`